UnityFoundation-io/Libre311/app/README.md

 for accommodating a users request.

 ### API Layer
-The We Move Service is a microservice that exposes endpoints that correspond to [Open311 GeoReport API v2](http://wiki.open311.org/GeoReport_v2/) specification and are coded in `app/src/main/java/app/RootController.java`.
+The Libre311 Service is a microservice that exposes endpoints that correspond to [Open311 GeoReport API v2](http://wiki.open311.org/GeoReport_v2/) specification and are coded in `app/src/main/java/app/RootController.java`.
 In addition, there exists a separate controller class that accommodates image uploading (`app/src/main/java/app/ImageStorageController.java`)